LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

 This procedure will not remove destroyed objects from the class table.
 Use spMFUpdateMFilestoMFSQL identify and remove destroyed object.

+Deleted objects will only be removed if they are included in the filter 'Objids'.
+Use spMFUpdateMFilestoMFSQL to identify deleted objects in general identify and update the deleted objects in the table.

 Deleted objects in M-Files will automatically be removed from the class table unless @RetainDeletions is set to 1.

 Examples